Article 1

 Article 260

-Canal Data Sync: Introduction, Background, Principles and Advantages
+Canal Data Sync: Introduction, Background, Principles and Architecture

 Alibaba B2B's cross-region business between domestic sellers and overseas buyers drove the need for data synchronization between Hangzhou and US data centers.